Skip to main content

 Insurers cannot compel policyholders to institute litigation to recover amounts due by offering substantially less than the amounts ultimately recovered.

-Why this matters: If the insurer offers you $40,000 and you eventually recover $120,000 at trial, that original lowball offer was itself a violation.
-This provision protects you from being pressured into accepting unfair settlements.
+Why this matters: If the insurer offers you $40,000 and you eventually recover $120,000 at trial, that gap is strong evidence of a violation — particularly if it suggests the lowball offer was intended to pressure you into litigation rather than pay what was owed.
+This provision protects you from being coerced into accepting unfair settlements.

 Attempting to Settle for Less Than a Reasonable Person Would Expect

-Insurers cannot attempt to settle a claim by making a settlement offer for an amount that a reasonable person reading the relevant advertising material would not expect.
+Insurers cannot attempt to settle a claim for less than the amount a reasonable person would expect to receive based on reading the insurance policy issued to them.

 Attempting to Settle Based on Altered Application